jjoanr/avr-lcd1602A-driver/README.md

 ## Pin Configuration

-The default pin mappings are configured for the ATmega2560 (in a mega2506 board).
+The default pin mappings are configured for the ATmega2560.

 | LCD pin | ATmega2560 pin  |
 |---------|-----------------|